Chamaecyparis

 'Emily'

 A fast growing, pyramidal form that makes an excellent windbreak; that originates at the University of Georgia.
-It reaches an average of 10 x 10 feet in 5 years.

 The foliage is luxuriant mid-green during all seasons.